Nicolás Rodríguez Carrasco: Early rebellions and first exile

 In 1923, Rodríguez Carrasco took part in the failed coup d'etat led by Enrique Estrada known as the Delahuertista Rebellion.
-For his part in the plot, he was exiled to El Paso, Texas in 1924.
+For his part in the plot, he was exiled to El Paso, Texas, in 1924.
 Rodríguez Carrasco spent a couple years doing odd jobs, all the while conspiring against the Mexican government.

-In 1926, he moved to Los Angeles where Enrique Estrada had once again been plotting a take over of Baja California.
+In 1926, he moved to Los Angeles where Enrique Estrada had once again been plotting a takeover of Baja California.
 Headed by Estrada, a group of former Mexican generals, including Rodríguez Carrasco, would attempt to overthrow governor Abelardo L. Rodríguez and spark a national rebellion against Plutarco Elías Calles.
 The preparation of the plot caught the attention of Bureau of Investigation.
 On August 15, when Estrada's caravans approached San Diego, federal agents thwarted the plot arresting 150 people including Rodríguez Carrasco.
-He was found guilty in February of 1927 and spent 1 year, 1 month, and 1 day at McNeil Island Corrections Center.
+He was found guilty in February 1927 and spent 1 year, 1 month, and 1 day at McNeil Island Corrections Center.

 Following his release from prison in March 1928, he once again relocated to Los Angeles and became an editor for El Informador.
 He held this position for a short time before moving back to Mexico.

 Return to Mexico

 Rodríguez Carrasco returned to Chihuahua on the recommendation of fellow general Rodrigo M. Quevedo to the governor of Chihuahua.
 Quevedo attempted to create a Revolutionary Fair in Ciudad Juárez commemorating the Mexican Revolution.
 Many revolutionary figures and militants were contacted, including Rodríguez Carrasco, however the fair never came into fruition.
 He managed to receive about 20,000 pesos through political donations as a result of the fair perpetrations.
+Shortly after his return, he became politically involved with many far-right organizations.